Zoological Collection Rostock

 Is photography allowed?

-Photography policies may vary; check with museum staff upon arrival for specific rules.
+Photography policies may vary; it’s best to check with museum staff upon arrival regarding specific restrictions.

 Are there guided tours?